 6. Restore any integrity of the food assistance programs lost under Trump.

 Millions rely on federal food programs to support the health of their families.
-The last four years the Trump Administration has been looking to restrict access to these programs for needy people and to decrease their nutrition benefits (though during Covid 19 they have been more helpful according to FRAC).
+And, during the last four years, the Trump Administration has been looking to restrict access to these programs and to decrease their nutrition benefits.
+However, during Covid 19 the USDA under Trump has been helpful according to the FRAC.
 Vilsack should look under rocks and quickly undo of any administrative harms enacted under the Trump Administration.

 Best of luck to you, Gov. Vilsack.
 There’s a whole community of advocates in regenerative agriculture and food assistance ready to help you succeed.
-Let’s have your legacy be, “In his tenure under Pres.
-Joe Biden, Sec.
-Vilsack changed the guiding principles of all aspects of U.S. agriculture policy so it better nourishes people and the planet they live on.”
+Let’s have your legacy be this.
+“In his tenure under Biden, Vilsack changed the guiding principles of all aspects of U.S. agriculture policy to better nourish people and the planet.”

 Colleen Kavanagh is the founder and CEO of the first purity transparent packaged food company ZEGO.
 She seeks to inspire changes in the food system so it nourishes all people and our planet.
-She spent 20 years advocating for improved nutrition for children in positions she held in Congress as a legistative staff, in nonprofits, and at the helm of her own nonprofit.
-She lives in San Francisco with her husband and has three children.
+Spending 20 years advocating for improved nutrition for children in positions, Colleen held positions in Congress and nonprofits.
+After moving to San Francisco, she started her own nonprofit, www.abettercourse.org, which continues still with Zetta Rieker at the helm.
+Colleen lives in San Francisco with her husband and has three children.